-Pamela King is the Director of Community Fellowships at the Open Society Institute-Baltimore.
+Pamela King is Senior Program Manager for Community Fellowships at the Open Society Institute-Baltimore.

 Pamela created and manages the Community Fellowships Program at OSI-Baltimore.
 Annually, up to ten individuals are selected to use their skills and experience to work in Baltimore’s underserved communities.
 Over the more than twenty years of the initiative, the fellows have developed into a peer network of social entrepreneurs committed to solving Baltimore’s most intractable problems.
 To date, 190 individuals have taken advantage of the fellowship experience.

 Pamela launched and established the Baltimore Urban Debate League program in partnership with the Baltimore City Public School System.
 Modeled after the New York Urban Debate League, the Baltimore Urban Debate League is known nationally as an innovative, successful, and transformative program that has grown to include 35 elementary, middle and high schools.